 Learning Outcomes for Master of Public Health (Online)

 Both the campus-based version and the online version have similar learning outcomes on successful completion of the programme.
 These include:

 - Critically analyse theories and issues related to public health;

-- Demonstrate competence in the key underpinning disciplines and theories of public health including epidemiology, communicable diseases including health care associated infections, biostatistics, social and behavioural sciences and social policy;
+- Demonstrate competence in the key underpinning disciplines and theories of public health including epidemiology, communicable diseases including healthcare-associated infections, biostatistics, global health, screening, social and behavioural sciences, and social policy;

 - Analyse and synthesise evidence and apply it to public health;

-- Demonstrate enhanced knowledge in specific Public Health areas e.g. Health Promotion, Health Protection, Epidemiology and Biostatistics in Public Health;
+- Demonstrate enhanced knowledge in specific Public Health areas, e.g. health promotion, health protection, global health, epidemiology, and biostatistics in public health;

 - Demonstrate logical reasoning in written work and discussion;